TalaoDAO/credible/docs/talao_interaction_protocol.md

 }
 ```

 The "display" attribute is a description of the Issuer expectations about the UI design of the VC.
+The nonce arttribute will be used for DID_auth response or self-issued.

 example: